gnuradio/gnuradio/CONTRIBUTING.md

 ## I want to contribute code, but can't build GNU Radio!

 We love to help beginners used to development with GNU Radio!
-But the right order of things for most cases is:
+The right order of things for most cases is:

 1. **Learn to use GNU Radio**<br> [Install GNU Radio from packaging][installation] and [work through the tutorials][tutorials].